 Below: a not-far-distance Great Britain battling Brexit-to-come waves

 Will both dreadnought-class submarines and Brexit post-UK have the same fate?
 Sailing alone in the ocean, low and upset, ready to fart fire to whichever foreign ass country comes around?
 Only time will tell, and time if the first thing I'd like to talk about in this article.
-I arrived to the United Kingdom from Spain 23 years ago, lot of time has passed since then (something like...da...23 years haha), and I feel I can make my little contribution towards the Brexit controversy and discussions that rumbles the media nowadays, sharing my experience with you of what it is to live in the United Kingdom as an immigrant...
+I arrived to the United Kingdom from Spain 23 years ago, lot of time has passed since then (something like...23 years...da), and I feel I can make my little contribution towards the Brexit controversy and discussions that rumbles the media nowadays, sharing my view about why do I consider that Brexit would be a catastrophe for the United Kingdom, and sharing with you too my experience of what it is like to live in the United Kingdom as an immigrant...

 The death of a princess

 Princess Diana, Lady Di, had tragically died a few days before I first landed in England, and there was a sense on condolence and indeed sympathy towards the country of the United Kingdom.
 My first 48 hours in this country where decisive to build a picture on my heart of Britain, that will last for many years.
 I started by working with an au-pair contract in a hotel, in the middle of the british countryside, on the outskirts of a village called 'London Colney' which was on the outskirts of a city called St Albans, just on the outskirts of north London, on the verge of the M25.
 Yeah, to UK standards you can label that pretty rural.
 Back in Spain, when I was a child in school, they taught us only French, and when I arrived to England I spoke absolutely zero English.
 In fact, a few days after my arrival, my boss put me apart in the corridor and very kindly spent quite a few minutes teaching me how to pronounce the word "Yes" correctly, because I was keep on saying "Jez", with my andalusian accent, like a broken-record.
-All this being very ironic when you consider that I am a yes-man.
-We simply don't have the sss sound in some areas of South Spain
+All this being very ironic when you consider that I am a yes-man

 Mix of nationalities from left to right: Jirka from Czech Republic, me (Spanish), Jill and Fiona from St Albans, Cristina and Esther from Spain and Manny from Italian origins

 Bleak and sad the country was indeed when Lady Di, princess Diana of Wales, was buried.
-I remember very well that day, seeing the event in the hotel, on TV, with the staff around me crying, not profusely, just a few but very deep tears, in that concealed way english people do, right from the spring of their hearts, and I became emotional too.
-Here they were, humble people crying for the sudden lost of a beautiful soul whose life we have all witnesses thorough the years.
-Will people of my country cried if the King of Spain were to died?
+I remember very well that day, seeing the event on a TV in the hotel's cantine, with the staff around me crying, not profusely, just a few but very deep tears, in that concealed way english people do, right from the spring of their hearts, and I became emotional too.
+Here they were, humble people crying for the sudden lost of a beautiful soul whose life we have all witness thorough the years.
+Will people of my country cried if the King of Spain were to die?
 I thought to myself.
 There was a sense of unity and fellowship of Europe as a whole towards England, and I did share and sympathised the pain of the loss, the pain people that I saw on this country were experiencing, people of the United Kingdom...

 Power to the People